SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## API requests

-The API requests are displayed in the [payout flow](#HPayoutflow).
+The API requests are displayed in the [payout flow](#payout-flow).
 You create a payout by performing a `POST` creditcard payments with key `operation` set to `payout`.
-See more details in the [Card Payment pages](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HPayout) of the technical reference.
-The general REST based API model is described in the [technical reference](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/).
+See more details in the [Card Payment pages] of the technical reference.
+The general REST based API model is described in the [technical reference].

-The general REST based API model is described [here](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/).
+The general REST based API model is described [technical-reference][here].

 ### Payout flow